tpaschalis/tpaschalis.github.io/_posts/2019-07-10-show-hn-sunlight-live.md

   + x = -cos(l)sin(b)sin(ψ) - sin(l)cos(ψ)
   + y = -sin(l)sin(b)sin(ψ) + cos(l)cos(ψ)
   + L = arctan(y, x)
 - That's all!
-L and B are the points of the terminator!
+L and B are the points of the terminator, so run *ψ* from 0 to 360 degrees!